adambreland/cpp-as_components/README.markdown

 I    NumberOfUsedIds()
 ```

-An `IdManager` stores identifier information efficiently by using an interval
+An `IdManager` instance stores identifier information efficiently by using an
-representation of its dynamic set of used identifiers.
-Efficient storage was
+interval representation of its dynamic set of used identifiers.
+Efficient
-deemed to be important as the primary client of `IdManager` is
+storage was deemed to be important as the primary client of `IdManager` is
 `TestFcgiClientInterface`.
 Load testing of FastCGI application servers may
 require keeping track of both a large number of concurrent requests for a given
 connection and a large number of concurrent connections.